Requirements to Study in Sweden

 Upper secondary school and university qualifications

 If you have previous university studies, you must submit your upper secondary (high school) qualifications in addition to your university qualifications.
-For some courses and programmes, students are only offered places based on their upper secondary qualifications and NOT on their university qualifications.
+For some courses and programs, students are only offered places based on their upper secondary qualifications and NOT on their university qualifications.

 To meet the entry requirements for master's level (second cycle or graduate) studies, you must:

 be able to demonstrate proficiency in English.
-You can do this by means of an internationally recognised test, such as TOEFL, IELTS, etc. Previous upper secondary studies or university studies completed in some countries can also meet the requirement.
-Check the website of the university where you would like to study for more information about language requirements as they determine what level is required for Master's course and programme.
+You can do this by means of an internationally recognized test, such as TOEFL, IELTS, etc. Previous upper secondary studies or university studies completed in some countries can also meet the requirement.
+Check the website of the university where you would like to study for more information about language requirements as they determine what level is required for Master's course and program.